MatthewMacDougall/HabitEdge-ReactNative/README.md

 # HabitEdge

-A mobile application designed to help athletes track their goals, habits, and progress in their sport.
+A mobile application designed to help athletes track their targets, habits, and progress in their sport.

 ## Features

-### Goals Management
+### Targets Management
-- Create and track both numeric and boolean (completion-based) goals
+- Create and track both numeric and boolean (completion-based) targets
 - Set deadlines and track progress over time
-- Filter goals by status (All, In Progress, Completed)
+- Filter targets by status (All, In Progress, Completed)
-- Log incremental progress for numeric goals
+- Log incremental progress for numeric targets
-- Mark boolean goals as complete
+- Mark boolean targets as complete
-- Edit and delete existing goals
+- Edit and delete existing targets

 ### Journal
 - Track daily training sessions